wetransform/hc-documentation/README.md

 In order to group similar documents under the same dropdown in the website sidebar, simply include them in the same folder.
 Futher limitless nested structure can be created to make a dropdown containing more dropdowns in it for instance.

 ### Reference Documents
 Documents can be referenced with relative paths.
-For instance, the reference is in a document within the folder `a`, and it is referencing a document within the folder `b`, then the path `../b/doc` can be used in an anchor element as `<a href="../b/create-dataset">Create a dataset</a>`.
+For instance, the reference is in a document within the folder `a`, and it is referencing a document within the folder `b`, then the path `../b/doc` can be used in an anchor element as `<a href="../b/create-dataset.md">Create a dataset</a>` or `[Create a dataset](../b/create-dataset.md)`.
+Using the `.md` file extension is optional in this case.

 Note: the above relative referencing scheme works with the user configured `locale` accordingly. i.e. it will reference the English version if the user is using the English locale, and vice versa.

+### Reference Sections of a Document
+Sections of a document can also be referenced.
+Docusaurus generates automatically heading identifiers for each heading to be used in section references. e.g. A `Hello World` heading will have a `hello-world` identifier.
+In order to reference its section, the anchor `[Go to HW Section](#hello-world)` can be used.

+This same section can also be referenced from another file with `[Go to HW Section](./hw-file#hello-world)`.
+Notice that in this case, adding `.md` is not allowed and will break the reference.

+Additionally, a custom heading identifier can be defined, e.g. `### Hello World {#my-explicit-id}`.

+The full documentation on this can be found [here](https://docusaurus.io/docs/next/markdown-features/toc#heading-ids).

 ### Use Assets & Images
 In order to include an image in the document, use the `<img/>` tag, and make sure: